PlaidWeb/Publ/example_site/content/manual/Template format.md

 ### Category pages

 Categories are rendered with whatever template is specified, defaulting to `index` if none was specified.
-The template gets the following parameters:
+The template gets the following additional objects:

 * **`category`**: Information about the [category](#category-object)
 * **`view`**: Information about the [view](#view object)

 ### Error pages

-Error templates receive an `error_code` parameter to indicate which error occurred;
+Error templates receive an `error` object to indicate which error occurred;
 otherwise it only gets the default stuff.
+This object has the following
+properties:

+* **`code`**: The associated HTTP error code
+* **`message`**: An explanation of what went wrong

 ## Object interface